 Having the technological skills necessary to perform data entry, manage team calendars, and create company reports are highly sought after admin skills in assistants.
 It’s important to be familiar with Microsoft Office software like Excel, Word, PowerPoint, Outlook, and more.
 It’s also not uncommon for admin assistants to help input data into a customer relationship management (CRM) system, customer service platform, or virtual help desk.
 This means you need to have a thorough understanding of computer software, browsers, and operating systems in order to perform the job.

 2. Verbal & Written Communication

-One of the most important skills you can exhibit as an admin assistant are your communication abilities.
+One of the most important administrative skills you can exhibit as an admin assistant are your communication abilities.
 The company needs to know they can trust you to be the face and voice of other employees and even the company.
 This includes handling incoming correspondence from customers, suppliers, or partners in a timely and professional manner.
 In addition, it’s important admin assistants or clerks have a friendly and positive attitude when they interact with customers, guests, and other employees.

 Not only are strong organization skills needed to keep yourself organized as an administrative assistant, they are also needed so you can keep the whole office organized as well.
 This includes organizing team schedules, events, and files with a system that makes sense for everyone.
 This ensures that your fellow team members in the organization can easily follow your filing systems without misplacing items.

 4. Time Management